michabbb/sdk-ebay-rest-account/docs/Api/RateTableApi.md

     new GuzzleHttp\Client(),
     $config
 );
-$countryCode = 'countryCode_example'; // string | This query parameter specifies the two-letter ISO 3166-1 Alpha-2 code of country for which you want shipping-rate table information.
-If you do not specify a county code, the request returns all the seller-defined rate tables.
-For implementation help, refer to eBay API documentation at https://developer.ebay.com/devzone/rest/api-ref/account/types/CountryCodeEnum.html
+$countryCode = 'countryCode_example'; // string | This query parameter specifies the two-letter <a href=\"https://www.iso.org/iso-3166-country-codes.html\" title=\"https://www.iso.org\" target=\"_blank\">ISO 3166</a> code of country for which you want shipping rate table information.
+If you do not specify a country code, the request returns all of the seller's defined shipping rate tables for all eBay marketplaces.
+For implementation help, refer to eBay API documentation at https://developer.ebay.com/api-docs/sell/account/types/ba:CountryCodeEnum

 try {
     $result = $apiInstance->getRateTables($countryCode);